kartik-venugopal/aural-player/README.md

 ## Contact and conversation

 I encourage you to provide feedback or start a conversation about features you'd like to see implemented, bugs you've encountered, or suggestions for improvement.
-If you just wanna tell me you love Aural Player, I'd love to hear that too 😊.

 **Twitter:** https://twitter.com/AuralPlayer.
 I will try to post informal updates there.

 **Email:** [aural.student@gmail.com](mailto:aural.student@gmail.com)

 **GitHub Issues** https://github.com/maculateConception/aural-player/issues.
 I'm usually pretty good at responding to issues, even if I'm not always able to fix them.

-I look forward to hearing from you !

 ## Third party code attributions